brunokatekawa/credit_risk/README.md

 #### 3.1.3.1 Choosing the overall best algorithm

-As we are dealing with **imbalaced data set**, the most relevant metric, in this case, is the **F1-Score** which is used **when the False Negatives and False Positives are crucial**.
-For this project, False Negatives are crucial, since losing these people could lead to company financial loss.
+As we are dealing with **imbalaced data set**, the most relevant metric, in this case, is the **F1-Score and Recall** which are used **when the False Negatives and False Positives are crucial**.
+For this project, False Negatives are crucial, since losing these loans could lead to company financial loss.
 Thus, the algorithm that best suits the needs is **XGBoost Classifier**.

 <br>